datastaxdevs/workshop-sql-to-nosql-migration/README.md

 Don't forget to complete your upgrade and get your verified skill badge!
 Finish and submit your homework!

 1. Complete the practice steps 1-4 from this repository as described below.
 Make screenshots of the last step (load data with DSBulk)
-2. Complete scenario [Cassandra Data Modeling](https://www.datastax.com/dev/scenario/try-it-out-cassandra-data-modeling) at make a screenshot of the "congratulations" page.
+2. Complete scenario [Cassandra Data Modeling](https://www.datastax.com/dev/scenario/try-it-out-cassandra-data-modeling) and make a screenshot of the "congratulations" page.
 3. Submit your homework [here](https://github.com/datastaxdevs/workshop-sql-to-nosql-migration/issues/new?assignees=HadesArchitect&labels=homework%2C+pending&template=homework-assignment.md&title=%5BHW%5D+%3CNAME%3E)

 That's it, you are done!
 Expect an email next week!